Blind Plutus

 Thus, economic activity within this structure appears not as market competition founded on relative comparison, but as an absolute enlightenment—a mode of expansion in which each system autonomously unfolds according to its own value-principle.
 In this domain, any common evaluative scale is inherently meaningless; each system develops according to its internal logic, without mediation through comparison with others.
 This mode of being closely resembles the tendency observed in eras marked by the rise of multiple religious systems, in which early faith communities expanded not through relative comparison with rival religions but through the sheer force of their own belief.
 In this sense, religious value is the very paradigm of faith-based value.
 Many believers of old asked nothing of superiority or inferiority; guided solely by the heat of their own faith, they expanded their communities.
 This was not a relative competition based on objective or external measures, but an absolute enlightenment grounded in subjective and internal conviction.
 Indeed, the soteriologies, rituals, existential values, and exertions of will that each system wove may well be comparable, and one cannot deny a certain structural sameness among them.
 The same applies to securities: because each security ultimately outputs as a price, it is theoretically possible to compute its price-stability or investment performance.
 Yet such objectivist attitudes—held by scholars or investors—are meaningless for the believers who sustain a genuine religion or an absolute security.
 In all systems, the pillar that supports the structure lies not in institutions or external measures, but in the enlightenment of subjects who house faith within themselves.
 Thus, the relative dimension of an absolute security, like that of religion, contributes nothing to its essential value.
 Put differently, its true vocation is not a struggle for relative advantage but a pluralist enlightenment, in which multiple value-systems unfold in parallel according to their own internal principles—an absolute plurality.
 The decline of price within the Faith Economy mirrors the life of religion.
 Throughout history, religions have suffered countless ordeals, each bringing faith to the brink of crisis.
 Plague, persecution, secularization, and war again and again forced communities into decisive choices, and at times faith indeed lost its power.
 Yet through the prayers of the devout, faith revived again and again, restoring its force.
 So, too, with absolute securities: they may fluctuate under rationalist premises, critical discourse, or the collapse of fragile forms of belief; they may even face the prospect of disintegration.
 Indeed, many securities whose value was “believed” simply because everyone else was buying—because prices were rising—have been recorded in history as bubble collapses.
 This is inevitable, for religions founded on the equally fragile basis of “believing because everyone else believes” have likewise been culled by history.
 However, if a security can come to house a faith that transcends such contingent choices—if it can construct a truly universal system—then through the will of those who believe, pray, and place their faith in its value, the security will revive again and again.

 Unlike the secular economy—where continuity with the object is severed and an objectifying, spectatorial attitude reigns—the faith economy restores participation.
 Here, people engage in economic life as subjects, not spectators; each person’s will, and the belief that animates it, becomes a real force.
 And when prayers that surpass the market converge, a new economy is woven.
 In the economy shaped by securities, numbers become the traces left by the heart, exchange is suffused with living blood, and profit is called by the name of blessing.
 Money is no longer an inorganic medium: it becomes a thread that binds one’s inner intention to another.
 A security is the visible form of faith within this world; its value deepens with the number of its believers, resonating with their convictions and growing more radiant in response.
-The economy returns to the people; price appears as a resonance of souls; and the market ceases to be a battlefield of capital, becoming instead a symphonic space where plural forms of faith interweave.
-Thus Plutus returns to his rightful place, and once more the heavens blossom with diverse and abundant facets.
+At that moment, the economy returns to the people; price appears as a resonance of souls; and the market ceases to be a battlefield of capital, becoming instead a symphonic space where plural forms of faith interweave.
+Thus, the ideals internalized within Plutus are released, and once more the heavens blossom with diverse and abundant facets.
 A security grants wings to exchange, lifts it toward the lost ideal values, and restores sovereignty to us.
-At this point, our Great Transformation is fulfilled.
+At this point, the Great Transformation of capitalism is fulfilled.
 If the secular economy woven by commodities builds the earth of capitalism, then the faith economy woven by securities is the ensemble that sketches the once-lost firmament.
 It is the harmony of humanity’s indivisible duality—a polytheistic capitalism.

 Conclusion